informatics-isi-edu/ermrest/user-doc/acls.md

 1. All involved model resources must be visible in the enumerated model document.
 2. The operation must be allowed by all involved model resources
 	- Model rights must allow model access operations
-	- Static data-access rights must allow data access operations
+	- Static data-access rights must not disallow data access operations
-		- Affected table or tables must allow access in rights advertised on table
+		- Affected table or tables must not disallow access in rights advertised on table
-		- Affected column or columns must allow access in rights advertised on columns
+		- Affected column or columns must not disallow access in rights advertised on columns
-3. Row-dependent access rights must allow access on existing data
+		- Foreign key values must be found in domain queries advertised on foreign key reference constraints
-	- Affected rows and their affected fields must be visible
+3. Row-dependent access rights must not disallow access on existing data
-    - Affected row rights must allow data modification operations
+	- Affected rows must be visible in a query
-	- Affected row-column rights must allow data modification operations
+    - Affected row rights must not disallow data modification operations
-4. Allowed reference values can be found via _domain query_ URL listed under foreign key rights
+	- Affected row-column rights must not disallow data modification operations

 Keep in mind, even when all rights seem to allow an operation, the subsequent operation may still fail due to either asynchronous changes